Dr. Michael R. MaxwellCollege of Letters and Sciences

 Mathematics and Natural Sciences

 Dr. Maxwell earned a PhD in Animal Behavior at UC Davis, and a BA in Biology with a specialization in Ecology, Evolution and Behavior at UC San Diego.
 He conducted postdoctoral research at the Scripps Institution of Oceanography (San Diego, CA), the Marine Biological Laboratory (Woods Hole, MA), and the National Marine Fisheries Service as a National Research Council scholar.
-Before joining National University as full-time faculty, he taught courses at the University of San Diego, San Diego State University, and Boston University.

 As a behavioral ecologist and zoologist, Dr. Maxwell has examined diverse topics and questions in biology.
 Currently, he investigates the mating behavior and ecology of praying mantises in California.
 Previous projects include mating behavior and paternity in squid, population dynamics and fishery management of squid, population dynamics of baleen whales, and behavioral studies of primates in the field (olive baboons in Kenya) and in captivity (mandrills and golden monkeys).

 Dr. Maxwell's current research examines reproductive physiology and behavior in a California praying mantis (Stagmomantis limbata).
 In this species, the female may cannibalize the male during or after mating, potentially converting the male's body mass into eggs.
 Females, however, mate with multiple males in nature, which casts doubt on a cannibalized male's paternity.
 Dr. Maxwell is investigating the use of genetic markers to determine the fertilization success of cannibalized males.
 Dr. Maxwell also collaborates with international scientists to examine peculiarities of mating behavior in other arthropods.